“When other kids trip over they will get up, brush the dirt off and carry on – when my kids trip over they risk dislocating their ankle.”

 “We also have a special needs pram, walking stick and a medical case in both cars consisting of tapes, braces, pain relief and first aid.”

-That’s because the Eschol Park resident and her boys, Zachary (5) and Bradley (9), have a rare genetic condition known as Ehlers Danlos Syndrome (EDS).
+That’s because she and her boys, Zachary (5) and Bradley (9), have a rare genetic condition known as Ehlers Danlos Syndrome (EDS).

-EDS is a term used to describe a collection of heritable connective tissue disorders which make the human body extremely fragile.
+EDS is a term used to describe a collection of inheritable connective tissue disorders which make the human body extremely fragile.

 The syndrome often makes people hyper-mobile and flexible.